orish88/AUI_Personalization/chrome_extension_popup/documentation/README- Profile Creation.txt

 How is the profle json used?
 ############################

-The page developer will mark certain elements with certian attribute and values.
+The page developer will mark certain elements with certain attribute and values.
 For example, an <a> element that has the attribute aui-destinaton with the value "home":

 <a aui-destination="home">Homepage</a>